cloudflare/pingora/docs/user_guide/phase.md

 ### `request_filter()`
 This phase is usually for validating request inputs, rate limiting, and initializing context.

+### `request_body_filter()`
+This phase is triggered after a response body is ready to send to upstream.
+It will be called every time a piece of request body is received.

 ### `proxy_upstream_filter()`
 This phase determines if we should continue to the upstream to serve a response.
 If we short-circuit, a 502 is returned by default, but a different response can be implemented.